 - Swelling (this is normal to an extent but if it worsens over time or isn’t helped by ice, consult your doctor)

 - Increased pain (pain is normal, but if it gets worse and worse without relief, it could be an infection

 - Pus or discharge coming from the wound

-If any of these symptoms last more than a week, you should be checked out by a doctor.
+You should see a doctor if these symptoms last more than a week.
 While swelling and discomfort are normal, they should be considered abnormal if they worsen or persist for a long period.

-It’s also important to note that it is normal for your tattoo to bleed - both blood and/or ink for the first couple of days.
+It’s also important to note that it is normal for your tattoo to ooze blood and ink for the first couple of days.
 You might have an infection if your tattoo is still red and swollen.
 Go back to your artist or see your healthcare provider.

 Take Care of Your New Tattoo the RIGHT Way

-We know how much information is out on the internet and in the shops and how easy it is to question the best way to care for your tattoo.
+We know how much information is on the internet and in the shops and how easy it is to question the best way to care for your tattoo.
 We’ve been there, and the best way we can help you is to give you the aftercare instructions approved by a dermatologist.
-Use these tips after your next tattoo and never have to worry about what the right way to heal your tattoo is.
+Use these tips after your next tattoo, and never worry about the right way to heal your tattoo.